LÉ Aoife

 LÉ Aoife (P22) of the Irish Naval Service, now known as P62 of the Maritime Squadron of the Armed Forces of Malta, was built as an offshore patrol vessel in 1978.

 Serving the Irish Naval Service since 1979, Aoife was decommissioned by Ireland in 2015, and donated to the Armed Forces of Malta.
-It was commissioned as the patrol boat P62 on 28 June 2015, and is currently Malta's largest naval vessel.
+It was commissioned as the patrol boat P62 on 28 June 2015.

 Operational history

 Irish service

 Aoife was first commissioned when European Union (then EEC) funding became available in response to the extension of the Irish Exclusive Fisheries Zone from 12 nmi to 200 nmi in 1976.

 Together with sister ships LÉ Deirdre (decommissioned in 2001), LÉ Emer (decommissioned in 2013) and LÉ Aisling (decommissioned in 2016), Aoife was built at Verolme Cork Dockyard.

 Originally named after Aoife, step-mother to the children of Lir, Aoife operated primarily as a fisheries protection vessel.
 Aoife also assisted however in emergency rescue operations and other naval support roles.